KevinMarquette/Chronometer/README.md

 # Chronometer
-A module for measuring performance of Powershell scripts, one line at a time
+A module for measuring performance of Powershell scripts, one line at a time.

 ## Project status
 Preview release.
 The core logic is fleshed out but more testing is needed.